kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

         }
     }

-If you read the source of the `Foo` class, you would notice that it generates quite a lot of logs (1000 lines) using the `org.slf4j.Logger`.
-And each line of log will be very long (3.8K characters actually).
-The size of log will be 1000 \* 3.8K = 3.8Mega characters.
+If you read the source of the `Foo` class, you would notice that it generates quite a lot of debug logs (1000 lines) using the `org.slf4j.Logger`.
+And each log will be very long (3.8 K characters actually).
+The size of log will be 1000 \* 3.8K = 3.8 Mega characters.

-I rand the `Test Cases/runMyApp`.
+I ran the `Test Cases/runMyApp`.
 I got the following result:

 ![01 log lines disappeared](https://kazurayam.github.io/HowToWriteSLF4JLogsIntoFile/images/01_log_lines_disappeared.png)